ClimateChangeEcon/Building_Interpretable_Climate_Emulators_forEconomics/README.md

 ### Software requirements

 The basic dependencies are tensorflow==2.3, hydra-core >= 1.1 and tensorboard (for monitoring).
-For a full set of dependencies see the environment.yaml - this includes the development environment as well (Spyder 3).
+For a full set of dependencies see the environment.yaml.
+The materials have been run and validated on a Linux OS, and the instructions to replicate the results may require some alterations on Windows based systems.

-* We provide implementations that use python 3.10.
+* We provide implementations that use python 3.11.

 * For the  The basic dependencies are [Tensorflow==2.x](https://www.tensorflow.org/), [hydra](https://hydra.cc/) and [Tensorboard](https://www.tensorflow.org/tensorboard) (for monitoring).